-The dot marked on the package shows whether the radial field is aligned with the sensor coordinate X or Y (see Figure 20).
+From the dot marked on the package, it is possible to know whether the radial field is aligned with the sensor coordinate X or Y (see Figure 23).

-Figure 20: Package Top View with X and Y Axes
+Figure 23: Package Top View with X and Y Axes

-Determine which axis needs to be reduced (see the qualitative field distribution around a ring in Figure 16).
-For instance, with the arrangement depicted in Figure 20, the field along the sensor Y direction is tangential and weaker.
-Therefore, the X-axis should be reduced (ETX = 1 and ETY = 0).
-Note that if both ETX and ETY are set to 1, the current bias is reduced in both directions the same way (i.e.: without side-shaft correction).
+Determine which axis needs to be reduced (see the qualitative field distribution around a ring in Figure 19).
+For instance, with the arrangement depicted in Figure 23, the field along the sensor Y direction is tangential and weaker.
+The X-axis should be reduced (ETX = 1 and ETY = 0).
+Note that if both ETX and ETY are set to 1, the current bias is reduced in both directions the same way (i.e. without side-shaft correction) (see Table 14).

-Table 12: Trimming Direction Parameters
+Table 14: Trimming Direction Parameters

 ETX Enable Trimming of the X-Axis

 0 Disabled

 1 Enabled

+CTV Fuels Is Tulus as in a set the V Assis

 ETY Enable Trimming of the Y-Axis

-D'antital

-U Disabled
+0 Disabled